akhilsaini/aws-csa-2017/README.md

 ## Architecting for AWS Cloud - Best Practices

   - Business Benefits of Cloud.
+    - No upfront investment
+    - just in time infrastructure
+    - more efficient resource utilization
+    - usage based billing

-No upfront investment, just in time infrastructure, more efficient resource utilization, usage based billing, reduced time to market,
+    - reduced time to market,

   - Technical Benefits.